-Dr. Jacek Pinski: I went to medical school and earned my PhD in Frankfort, Germany.
-Then I did a two-year residency in Internal Medicine.
-Then in 1990 I came to the United States, to work at Tulane University in New Orleans.
-I came actually to work with a very famous man named Dr. Endo Schally.
+I went to medical school and earned my PhD in Frankfurt, Germany, where I also did a two-year residency in Internal Medicine.
+Then in 1990 I came to the United States to work with a very famous man named Dr. Endo Schally.
 He’s been a great mentor to me.
 And, of course, Schally is a Noble Prize recipient.
 Basically, his work forms the theoretical foundation for using hormone therapy to treat some forms of cancer.

 Did that discovery relate to the research you two did together on prostate cancer?

-Yes, it’s very definitely related to prostate cancer.
-Dr. Schally’s research proved that certain hormones produced by a region in the brain called the hypothalamus can, down the line, stimulate the pituitary gland to produce other hormones.
+Dr. Schally’s research proved that certain hormones produced by the brain’s hypothalamus can, down the line, stimulate the pituitary gland to produce other hormones.
 And that second tier of hormones stimulates the production of sex hormones: estrogen and testosterone.
-So basically, he analyzed and defined the cell signaling pathway that leads to the production of testosterone in the testicles of men and estrogen in the ovaries of women.
+So basically, Schally analyzed and defined the cell signaling pathway that leads to the production of testosterone in the testicles of men and estrogen in the ovaries of women.

 By putting that knowledge together with the fact that prostate cancer is highly hormone dependent, he went on to develop drugs that block the production of testosterone in men.
-He had already started this work, before I went to work in his laboratory.
-And that’s the kind of work we did together for five years.
-Although we worked on other tumor cells, we focused mainly on the development of new hormonal agents to treat prostate cancer.
+And that’s the kind of work we did together for five years, focused mainly on the development of new hormonal agents to treat prostate cancer.
 The work resulted in at least 60 publications in very prestigious journals.
 It was a very productive time for me.

 So are all cancers hormone dependent?

 No, but prostate cancer depends highly on testosterone.
 Without that hormone, prostate cancer cells die.
 Not all of them, unfortunately, or we could cure prostate cancer completely with drugs that block testosterone production.
 But the fact is: the vast majority of prostate cancer cells will die without testosterone.
 So Dr. Schally came up with the idea of developing drugs which interrupt and block that signaling pathway from the hypothalamus to testosterone production.
-Today, his approach is called hormone ablation therapy, and it’s still used today.
+Today, this approach is called hormone ablation therapy.
 Unfortunately, it can only do so much; and the benefits are of limited duration.

 What’s the most common treatment for men with prostate cancer?

-Really, there are three distinct groups of prostate cancer patients.
+There are three distinct groups of prostate cancer patients.
 The first group consists of men who have very localized cancer.
 It’s there, but strictly confined to the prostate.
 It hasn’t spread to the bone or lymph node, lungs or other areas.
-So long as these patients have no evidence of spread or penetration beyond the prostatic capsule—and have no aggressive features like bad pathology—they can likely be cured with surgery or radiation therapy.
+So long as these patients have no evidence of penetration beyond the prostatic capsule—and have no aggressive features like bad pathology—they can likely be cured with surgery or radiation therapy.
 The cure rates are very, very high for this group.

 What about the second group?

-The second group is made up of men with similarly localized disease but they express features of prostate cancer which puts them at a high risk of having a disease relapse in the future.
-So when we look at their cancer tissue under a microscope, we see that their cancer cells are very aggressive.
+The second group is made up of men with similarly localized disease but they express features of prostate cancer that put them at a high risk for relapse in the future.
+So when we look at their cancer tissue under a microscope, we see that the cells are very aggressive.
 There’s an actual scoring system we use to calibrate this spectrum of aggression.
 We call it the Gleason Score.
-Well, if a patient has a very high Gleason Score along with a very high PSA level, then we’re seeing clear evidence that prostate cancer cells are present in the blood.
+If a patient has a very high Gleason Score along with a very high PSA level, then we’re seeing clear evidence that prostate cancer cells are present in the blood.
 And we know these men are likely to relapse after initial surgery or radiation therapy.
-So half or more of them will eventually experience a relapse.
-Their disease will return at some point, even if they undergo surgery.
-Why?
-Because a population of cancer cells escaped the prostate gland prior to surgery.
-You can’t see the cells on any imaging study, but they’re there, hiding somewhere in the bone or lymph nodes.
+In fact, half or more of them will eventually relapse because a population of cancer cells has managed to escape the prostate gland.
+You can’t see the cells on any imaging study, but they’re there.
 It often takes many years before tumors become visible.
 But it’s still prostate cancer.

-Similarly, when we find that the cancer has already penetrated through the prostate capsule and now involves the seminal vesicle or potentially some regional lymph nodes, then we know those patients are at high risk of disease relapse.
-Since we know to be on-guard, we typically augment surgery with additional therapy, in order to achieve a better outcome.
-We might opt to do hormone ablation therapy or potentially chemotherapy following surgery.
+Similarly, when we find that the cancer has already penetrated beyond the prostate capsule and now involves the seminal vesicle or potentially some regional lymph nodes, then we know those patients are at high risk of disease relapse.
+Since we know to be on-guard, we typically augment surgery with additional therapy.
+We might opt to do hormone ablation or potentially chemotherapy following surgery.